Commonwealth legal financial assistance

 - Law Enforcement Integrity Commissioner Act 2006, section 221:

-The Attorney-General may assist persons to challenge a decision made under this Act before the Federal Court or the Federal Magistrates Court.
+The Attorney-General may assist persons to challenge a decision made under this Act before the Federal Court or the Federal Circuit Court.

 - Privacy Act 1988, section 63:

 The Attorney-General may help:

 - a respondent, who is not an agency or the principal of an agency, in privacy matters where a tax file number complaint is dismissed

 - a party to a proceeding for the enforcement of a determination of the Privacy Commissioner before the Federal Court or Federal Circuit Court.

 - Proceeds of Crime Act 1987, section 102: